The-Retired-Programmer/nbpcg/docs/developer.md

 **Source Code**

-Sources for this release can be found [here](https://github.com/The-Retired-Programmer/nbpcg/releases/tag/v${project.version}).
+Sources for this release can be found [here](https://github.com/The-Retired-Programmer/nbpcg/releases/tag/v5.0.0-SNAPSHOT).

 Alternatively the project can be forked from [here](https://github.com/The-Retired-Programmer/nbpcg) to obtain the whole source tree.
-Tag v${project.version} refers to the sources relevant to this release.
+Tag v5.0.0-SNAPSHOT refers to the sources relevant to this release.

 Online Javadoc for this release can be found